prmadev/amirographycom/content/blog/hachyderm_more_ops_than_fosstodon/index.md

 I just had to come up with a few keywords that I could associate more with operations and a few for development.

-{% warning(header="disclamer") %}
-As you may have noticed, my methodoloy is hardly scientific and and extremly relient on subjective definitions.
+> As you may have noticed, my methodoloy is hardly scientific and and extremly relient on subjective definitions.
-My goal was to find a good-enough-for-my-decision result.
+> My goal was to find a good-enough-for-my-decision result.
 Not anything more.
-{% end %}

 I ended up with these words on differnt sides: